ampotos/django-gallery/README.md

 a simple image gallery to see my collection of STL files.
-Based on https://github.com/kkosiba/django-gallery but modified a it everywhere to fit my needs.
+Based on https://github.com/kkosiba/django-gallery but modified a bit everywhere to fit my needs.

+The following notes where made when setting it up from scratch on a freshly flashed raspberry pi 3B+

 # requirement
 postgres
-django
+python3
-install requirements.txt (in a venv if you want)
+install requirements.txt (in a venv if you want) apt-get install libopenjp2-7 libtiff5

 # Setup
 quick notes on the setup (with https and nginx)

 in cloned repository:
+generate prod djano secret
-TODO  setup prod
+setup django user
-TODO setup nginx
+setup postgresql database
-python3 manage.py makemigration --settings=website.settings.production
-python3 manage.py migrate --settings=website.settings.production
-python3 manage.py runserver --settings=website.settings.production
+change database settings in website/settings/production.py to match django user change allow host to match your domain in the same settings setup caddy server python3 manage.py makemigration --settings=website.settings.production python3 manage.py migrate --settings=website.settings.production python3 manage.py collectstatic  --settings=website.settings.production python3 manage.py runserver --settings=website.settings.production

 # features